 Who hasn’t done it? – You’re tired, the kids are tired, but you need bread and bananas and wearily head to the store.
 The experience can either bring stress and sadness or build relationships.
 Here are tips for your trip, and a suggestion for the rest of us.

-This scenario is rough for so many reasons.
+This tired shopper scenario above is rough for so many reasons.
 First, uncomfortable children complain.
 From birth to early childhood, unmet basic needs are expressed in whining or crying.
-The fatigued shopping trip is the perfect storm — children are tired, hungry, thirsty, overstimulated, and often too hot bundled up indoors for outdoor weather, and stressed adults often snap.
+The fatigued shopping trip is the perfect storm — children are tired, hungry, thirsty, overstimulated, and often too hot; and stressed adults often snap.

 Instead of taking a deep breath and responding with grace, the tendency is to try to shut it down.
-But the complaining escalates, frustration increases, and the bargaining and threats begin.
+Inevitably, the complaining escalates, frustration increases, and the bargaining and threats begin.

-Compounding the problem, judgmental shoppers shame you with critical looks to each other.
+Compounding the problem, judgmental shoppers shame you with critical looks.